olimorris/persisted.nvim/README.md

   },
 })
 ```

-A *session* table is exposed to the callback functions and has the following properties:
+The callbacks must accept a *session* parameter which is a table that has the following properties:
 * name - The filename of the session.
-* branch - The git branch of the session; *and*
 * file_path - The file path to the session.

 ## :rocket: Usage